+2210 History of Modern Science (Honors)

+4 credits

-2210 History of Modern Science (Honors) 4 credits A course which traces the development of the natural and physical sciences from antiquity to the present.
+A course, which traces the development of the natural and physical sciences from antiquity to the present.
 The emphasis will be upon the western scientific community: its origin in the Classical Period, its preservation by the Arabs of the Middle Ages, its reintroduction into Europe during Renaissance, and the emergence of the modern global scientific community.
 This route will be followed by reading original writings (in translation) of the scientists whose ideas marked the path to modern science.
 Course includes mini-labs.
+This course is limited to students in the

 This course is limited to students in the Honors Program.

 Natural Science and Mathematics.

-2265; 2266; 3365; 3366; 4465; 4466 Special Topics In General Science 4 credits The study of a selected topic in the discipline.
+2265; 3365; 4465; Special Topics In General Science 4 credits The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.
-2295; 2296; 3395; 3396; 4495; 4496 Internships In General Science 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in General Science 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+2295; 3395; 4495; Internships In General Science 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
+2298; 3398; 4498 Independent Studies in General Science 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.
-Geography The course in Geography is offered in conjunction with the college graduate program.
+GEOGRAPHY The course in Geography is offered in conjunction with the college education department.
 Students in the social studies education program are given enrollment priority and then all other students.
 No major is offered in this field.

-Geography Course Descriptions (GEO)

-3316 Geography: A Modern Synthesis

-4 credits

-A focus on human geography, how humans impact the physical environment based on cultural alternatives and options.
+Geography Course Descriptions (GEO) 3316 Geography: A Modern Synthesis 4 credits A focus on human geography, how humans impact the physical environment based on cultural alternatives and options.
 Consequently the emphasis is on applied analytical aspects of economics, political science, and sociology.
 Attention is given to systems, cycles, and trends within the disciplines as examples of modern geographic analysis.
 The course is also designed with an aim of understanding the application of the five geographic themes.

-Gerontology

-Professor Rees.
+GERONTOLOGY Professor Rees.